Buy Black CBUS

 #HowWeFight is a common sense response to injustice.
 Black people are being encouraged to intentionally and exclusively support Black-owned establishments in Central Ohio and beyond.
 The overall goal is to uplift, empower and redirect dollars to the Black community.
 We must build, protect and save ourselves.
 Anyone is welcome to participate in this economic movement for justice and empowerment.

 With the police killing of Tamir Rice in Cleveland, Sam Dubose in Cincinnati and John Crawford III in nearby Dayton, the State of Ohio has had many cases of injustice.
-Columbus (the capital city of Ohio) ironically named after terrorist Christopher Columbus, has experienced the recent police lynchings and executions of 23-year-old Casey Goodson Jr., 20-year-old Donovan Lewis, 16-year-old Ma’Khia Bryant, 47-year-old Andre Hill, 23-year-old Henry Green, 13-year-old Ty’re King, 36-year-old Jaron Thomas.
-All seven were killed by law enforcement officers in Columbus and no one has been held accountable to date.
+Columbus (the capital city of Ohio) named after terrorist Christopher Columbus, has experienced the recent police lynchings and executions of Ta’Kiya Young, Casey Goodson Jr., Donovan Lewis, Ma’Khia Bryant, Andre Hill, Henry Green, Ty’re King, Jaron Thomas.
+All of them were killed by law enforcement officers and no one has been held accountable to date.
 Like the rest of the nation, there are countless examples of injustice and terrorism in CBUS.
 One of the latest cases is the murder of 13-year-old Sinzae Reed.
-In addition, extreme economic and health disparities are prevalent for Black residents throughout Ohio, including Columbus.
+In addition, extreme economic and health disparities are prevalent for Black residents throughout Ohio, especially Columbus.

 One day before MLK Jr. was assassinated, Rev. Dr. Martin Luther King Jr. pleaded with the community to “Redistribute The Pain”.